MicNim/terra/README.md

   https://www.terraform.io/docs/state/index.html

-## How to update deployed resources
+## How to Update Deployed Resources

   Change the tag deployed with the original vpc resource in main.tf.